-Let's create an environment where Monarchs flourish
+Let's create an environment where pollinators flourish

-The number of Monarch butterflies in North America is devastatingly low.
-However, if we work together, we can create a better environment for Monarchs to flourish in our communities.
+The number of monarch butterflies in North America is devastatingly low.
+However, if we work together, we can create a better environment for monarchs to flourish in our communities.

 Over the last two decades, the monarch population in North America has declined by almost ninety percent.
 During the 2018 annual Western Monarch Thanksgiving Count, less than 30,000 monarchs were reported— an all-time low.

-Now more than ever, the Monarchs need our help.
+Now more than ever, the monarchs need our help.

-Why are we losing Monarchs?
+Why are we losing monarchs?

 Loss of breeding habitat: Monarchs rely on a specific type of plant to lay their eggs called milkweed (genus: Asclepias).
 Milkweeds grow well in wet areas and were once commonly found growing among crops on agricultural lands.
 However, the farming industry now manages their land differently, forcing ‘weeds’ like milkweed to relocate into wilder areas.